DylGit3/PauseApp/README.md

 # 📱 Pause
+Made by: Talhah Raheem, Dylan Geraci, and Omar Rafiq

 **Pause** is an iOS app designed to help users reflect, slow down, and regain control of their screen time and attention.
 Built with SwiftUI, the app uses custom managers and view models to track usage and manage notifications.